You Can Get a Mortgage at Costco, Because of Course You Can

 What are the benefits of a Costco mortgage?

 The participating lenders, like Mutual of Omaha Mortgage and NBKC Bank, have agreed to strict pricing and fee requirements in order to be part of the program.
 What does that mean, exactly?
 It means you might get a deal.

 Lender fees are capped at $250 for Costco’s Executive Members and $550 for Gold Star Members.
 The company defines lender fees as the costs associated with closing on a mortgage, such as application, commitment, and processing fees — they don’t include things like fees for property valuations or credit reports.

 According to ValuePenguin, a consumer spending site, the average lender fee total from the four largest banks is $1,387.
 That’s about $1,000 in savings right off the bat with a Costco mortgage, right?
 Coupled with lower interest rates, the company claims that Executive Members can save an average of $8,098 over the typical life of the loan compared to the average mortgage.
 Plus, per Costco’s website, more than 190,000 loans have been funded through their program.

 What are the drawbacks of a Costco mortgage?

-And, of course, there are some downsides: Though Costco doesn’t receive your data, they do get a kickback if people get a mortgage through them.
-Also an annoying caveat: Much like other lead aggregators, if you request a mortgage rate, you’re also consenting to be telemarketed by lenders they work with — but only these handful of lenders (no one else!).
+But of course, there are some downsides: Though Costco doesn’t receive your data, they do get a kickback if people get a mortgage through them.
+Also an annoying caveat: Much like other lead aggregators, if you request a mortgage rate, you’re also consenting to be telemarketed by lenders they work with — but only this small group of lenders.
+(You can read more about mortgage trigger leads here if you’d like.)
 Additionally, since you’re going through an online lender, you might be losing the personal touch you would have with a local one, since much of the process is automated.
 However, your lender will provide a loan officer for your questions.